Koenkk/zigbee2mqtt.io/docs/information/supported_adapters.md

 Before buying an adapter, please read the notes below!

 - Recommended adapters are the ones with a **CC2652R**, **CC2652P**, **CC2652RB** or **CC1352P** chip (e.g. the **Electrolama zig-a-zig-ah! (zzh!)**).
 They are very powerful, have good range, are well tested with Zigbee2MQTT and can be flashed without additional hardware.
+- **CC2538** adapters are powerful, good range with **CC2592** PA and can be flashed via USB without any additional hardware
-- The following adapters require additional hardware to flash: adapters based on the **CC2530** and **CC2531** require a CC debugger and downloader cable, adapters based on the **CC2538** require a JTAG flasher.
+- The following adapters require additional hardware to flash: adapters based on the **CC2530** and **CC2531** require a CC debugger and downloader cable
 - The adapters based on the CC2652R, CC2652RB, CC2652P and CC1352P chips are very similar to each other since (almost) the same chip is used.
 The differences:
   - The CC2652P and and CC1352P have a power amplifier which support up-to 20dBm output vs 5dBm on CC2652R(B).
   - The CC1352P support the sub-1 GHz frequency (which is not relevant for Zigbee since it uses 2.4 GHz), the CC2652* only supports 2.4 GHz